wallaceloos/vascular_function/README.md

 ### Evaluating Model

 To evaluate the model you can run:

+    python main_vif.py --mode eval --input_folder /path/to/data/folder/ \
+    --model_weight_path  /path/to/model/weight.h5 --save_output_path /path/to/folder/to/save/results/